Carbon Ion Therapy

 The abscopal effect could be a very beneficial treatment effect for the treatment of distant metastases, but further research must be done in order to use it effectively.
 If the abscopal effect is to be used in the future, special attention must be paid to dose, fractionation, and timing coordination with other adjunct interventions.

-After working with Radformation as part of an industry cooperative while pursuing her medical physics MS at Hofstra University, Carly now contributes to the AutoContour team as a Clinical Data Analyst.
+After working with Radformation as part of an industry cooperative while pursuing her medical physics MS at Hofstra University, Carly now contributes to the AutoContour team as the Product Manger for AutoContour Models.
 In her free time she enjoys planning game nights with her friends and family.

 Related tags: RadOnc News